Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

 These functions take multiple parameters.
 If you compare each one with another, you can reveal a pattern of parameters for them all.
 Here I won't talk too much about this.

-If you are struggling figuring out the meanings of terms like "send", "listen" and so on, I recommend you to first learn some basics about [IP/TCP](https://www.studytonight.com/computer-networks/tcp-ip-reference-model) and [socket](https://medium.com/@chathuranga94/introduction-to-socket-io-600025322cd2).
+If you are struggling figuring out the meanings of terms like "send", "listen" and so on, I recommend you to first learn some basics about [TCP/IP](https://searchnetworking.techtarget.com/definition/TCP-IP) and socket.